South Carolina Penitentiary: Escapes and violence

 The average prisoner at the penitentiary was serving a sentence of 23 years compared to the state average of 12.
 For this reason, escapes were a constant concern of guards.
 Six prisoners who attempted to escape in 1937 killed the prison guard captain in the process.
 Afterwards, all 6 inmates were convicted of murder and were executed in South Carolina's electric chair.
 In 1971, four prisoners escaped by widening a toilet drain and following the storm drain into the Columbia Canal.
-When Pee Wee Gaskins served as an inmate at the penitentiary he famously blew up a fellow prisoner with a plastic explosive.
-In 1991, Gaskins was executed for the crime.
+When serial killer Pee Wee Gaskins served as an inmate at the penitentiary he famously blew up a fellow prisoner named Rudolph Tyner with a plastic explosive.
+In 1991, Gaskins was executed in the electric chair for the crime.

 Administration

 Prisoners were required to have short hair by the South Carolina Department of Corrections.
 This requirement was challenged in court.
 In 1999, the same year the Penitentiary closed, the United States Court of Appeals for the Fourth Circuit ruled the requirement was constitutional.
 During the mid-1990s, programs for mental health were cut at the prison.
 Until the mid-1880s, prisoners were buried in a small plot within the prison yards.
 However, in 1883, the Department of Corrections purchased the land for the new Penitentiary Cemetery located between Elmwood Cemetery and the Columbia Canal.
 Until 1915, the prison did not keep death records on any of its prisoners.
 Researchers have estimated that 1,900 prisoners were buried in the cemetery and the area surrounding it, only 279 prisoners of the 1,900 prisoners have been identified.
 In the 1980s, the South Carolina's Budget and Control Board took control of the cemetery.
 The Board relinquished control to the city of Columbia in 2000.